Welcome to Daily Nouri

 Stress reduction: break the loop

 Chronic stress cuts both ways.
-Cortisol and your reproductive hormones share overlapping production pathways, and ongoing stress also alters gut motility and microbial diversity — meaning it can undercut the very estrobolome balance this reset is building.
+Cortisol and your reproductive hormones share overlapping production pathways, and ongoing stress also alters gut motility and microbial diversity — meaning it can undercut the very estrobolome balance you're working to build.

 You don't need an hour of meditation to interrupt it.
 Five to ten minutes of daily breathwork, a short walk outside, journaling, or simply protecting your boundaries can measurably lower the physiological load your body carries.